Castles in Japan

 The castle was built in 1602, but it was destroyed by civil war in 1866.

-It was restored based on original design in 1959, but additional roofs and decorations were added to look more gorgeous by request of the citizens.
+But additional roofs and decorations were added to look more gorgeous by request of the citizens, so the style is different from the original castle tower.

-Shimabara Castle (島原城, Nagasaki Pref.) is in Shimabara city and was built in 1624.
+Shimabara Castle is in Shimabara city in Nagasaki Prefecture.

-The lord was a tyrant, so the citizens rose in revolt against him in 1637.
+The lord was a tyrant, so the citizens in this area rose in revolt against him in 1637.

 The rebellion became the greatest civil war in the history of Japan.

-Kitsuki Castle (杵築城, Oita Pref.) is by the sea in Kitsuki city.
+Kitsuki Castle is by the sea in Kitsuki city in Oita Prefecture.

 The castle was built in 1394, but it is unclear when the original castle tower was built.